-Four numbers are shown.
-Pupils are asked which number has 7 as its hundreds digit (part a); which number is 10 times bigger than 53 (part b); which number is not a whole number (part c); then which is the smallest number (part d).
+This question tests knowledge of place value; pupils are asked which number has 7 as its hundreds digit (part a); which number is ten times bigger than 62 (part b); which number is not a whole number (part c) and which is the smallest number (part d).

-Pupils need much time and experience to build up their understanding of place value and its importance when multiplying and dividing by powers of 10.
-Practical activities such as pupils sitting in a row representing the different digits of a number, and exploring what happens to each digit when the number is multiplied or divided by powers of 10, can be enjoyable and informative.
+Pupils need much time and experience to build up their understanding of place value and its importance when multiplying and dividing by powers of ten.
+Practical activities, such as pupils sitting in a row representing the different digits of a number and exploring what happens to each digit when the number is multiplied or divided by powers of ten, can be enjoyable and informative.
 Exploring such multiplications and divisions on a calculator can also lead to the identification and understanding of the patterns in the answers.
 Pupils could also complete written tasks such as:

-$4.2 \times 1 = 4.2$ $4.2 \times 10 = 42$ $4.2 \times 100 = 420$
+$$4.2 \times 1 = 4.2$$

+$4.2 \times 10 = 42$ $4.2 \times 100 = 420$

 This would encourage them to see and explain the connection between one line and the next.
-Working with scaling also provides good practice with powers of 10.
+Working with scaling also provides good practice with powers of ten.

-Questions 13 and 14: Number machine
+Question 13 and 14: Number machine

-A number machine that multiplies by 2 and subtracts 1 is shown.
-Pupils are asked to find the number that comes out when 4 goes in (question 13); find the number that goes in when 9 comes out (question 14a); then find what number comes out the same as it goes in (question 14b).
+A number machine that multiplies numbers by 2 and then subtracts 3 is shown.
+Pupils are asked what number comes out when 4 goes in (question 13); what number goes in when 9 comes out (question 14a) and what number comes out the same as it goes in (question 14b).